malonge/astroplate/src/content/projects/astro-resume-integration.md

 ### Step 3: Print-optimized PDF generation

 The web-friendly resume is great for SEO and user experience, but recruiters often need downloadable PDFs.
-While browsers can save pages as PDFs, the results are usually suboptimal — content gets cut off, margins are wrong, and unnecessary elements like navigation menus get included.
+While browsers can save web pages as PDFs, our web page is not configured for printing.
+If one were to print the resume web page as is, the content would be cut off, margins would be wrong, and unnecessary elements like navigation menus would get included.

-I solved this with a prominent "Print/Download Formatted CV" button that triggers `window.print()`.
+My solution was to trigger custom CSS when the user prints the web page.
+First I added a prominent "Print/Download Formatted CV" button at the top of the resume page that triggers `window.print()`.
 This browser function is universally supported and gives users a one-click way to generate PDFs without navigating menus.

-The real magic happens in the CSS.
-I implemented dual styling systems: one for web viewing and another for print.
+Then I implemented dual styling systems: one for web viewing and another for print.
 When users click the print button, CSS media queries kick in to hide navigation elements and apply print-optimized layouts.
 Here's the key CSS that makes this work:

 ```css
 /* Print styles - hide website header/footer and apply CV layout */